Last update 20 October 2023Diplomatic missions

 Official passport: visa not required

-Embassy of the Republic of Bulgaria in the Kingdom of Belgium
+Embassy of the Republic of Bulgaria in Brussels, Belgium

-Permanent Representation of the Republic of Bulgaria in Brussels, The Kingdom of Belgium
+Permanent Representation of the Republic of Bulgaria to the EU in Brussels, Belgium

 Address: 49, Square Marie-Louise, B-1000 Bruxelles